lucaspiritogit/gcyb/README.md

 ## Contributing

-If you found this repo and you want to contribute to this project, please, feel free to open issue or PR's!
+Feel free to open issue or PR's.
 Feedback and contributions are welcome.